What is a Sealed Class?

 AOT (Ahead-of-Time) compilation converts the entire code into machine code before execution.

-At this point, the compiler can understand all type relationships, allowing for aggressive optimizations of classes without inheritance.
+At this time, the compiler knows all type relationships, allowing it to optimize classes without inheritance aggressively.

-However, AOT deployment has limitations and may not be applicable to all projects.
+However, AOT deployment has limitations and is not applicable to every project.

 Option 2 - Use PGO